Fall Harvest Salad w/ Sweet Potato

 Instructions

-- Place the cauliflower and sweet potatoes on a large rimmed baking sheet, Drizzle with 1 tablespoon olive oil, and sprinkle with ½ teaspoons kosher salt, tossing to combine.
+- Place the cauliflower and sweet potatoes on a large rimmed baking sheet, Drizzle with 1 tablespoon olive oil, and sprinkle with ½ teaspoon kosher salt, tossing to combine.

-- Roast for 20 minutes, flip, and then roast for an additional 25-35 minutes or until golden brown.
+- Roast for 20 minutes, flip, and then roast for an additional 25-35 minutes, until golden brown.

 - Meanwhile, make the dressing by lightly crushing the garlic clove with the bottom of a glass jar or side of a knife.